Improving Web Site Accessibility

 for country designators not listed above.

-Also translating services are offered by various web sites such as Google's Language Tools.
+Also translating services are offered by various Web sites such as Google's Language Tools.
 But, you might get better results by purchasing translating software.

 Visual Web Accessibility